For football fans, it was a season filled with upsets, dramatic game-deciding calls from referees – and politics.

 Game time decisions

-After the president’s speech and tweets, multiple NFL teams and players decided to take a stand – by taking a knee or remaining in the locker room during Sunday's games on Sept.
-24.
+After the president’s speech and tweets, multiple NFL teams and players decided to take a stand – by taking a knee or remaining in the locker room during the Sept.
+24 games.

 The Pittsburgh Steelers, Seattle Seahawks and Tennessee Titans all remained in their locker rooms while “The Star-Spangled Banner” played.

 Steelers head coach Mike Tomlin said the decision was made by the team “not to be disrespectful to the anthem, but to remove ourselves from this circumstance.”
-Alejandro Villanueva, an offensive tackle and former Army Ranger, came out alone and stood while the anthem played.
+However, Alejandro Villanueva, an offensive tackle and former Army Ranger, was outside when the anthem began to play and stood alone.

-NFL Sunday kicked off with players for the Baltimore Ravens and Jacksonville Jaguars taking a knee or locking arms during the national anthem.
-Other teams followed suit.
+Multiple teams, including the Baltimore Ravens and Jacksonville Jaguars, took a knee or locked arms during the national anthem.

 "Standing with locked arms is good, kneeling is not acceptable.
 Bad ratings!" he said.

-Trump tweeted a total of six times Sunday about the American flag and protests.
+Trump tweeted a total of six times that Sunday about the American flag and protests.

 Trump tackles athlete protesters

-While in Alabama to campaign for Sen. Luther Strange in the final days before the special election, Trump took a moment to slam athletes who kneel in protest during the national anthem – reigniting a debate that had begun to be dormant.
+While in Alabama to campaign for a Republican special Senate election candidate, Trump took a moment to slam athletes who kneel in protest during the national anthem.

 "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say 'get that son of a b---- off the field right now, out, he's fired,'" Trump said to cheers.